GRI-Mech 1.2

 reaction fluxes and sensitivities to removal of selected species was performed on

-.
+DRM19.
 Those chemical species which were showed near-zero

 sensitivity were removed.
 This resulted in a smaller set, 19-species and 84

-reactions, which is referred to as DRM19
+reactions, which is referred to as DRM19.

-DRM19
+DRM19 and

-using a series of ignition delay and laminar flame speed
+and DRM22, were tested against GRI-Mech using a series of ignition delay and laminar flame speed

 simulations.

-works well for all the
+DRM22 works well for all the

-initial conditions tested: the deviations from GRI-Mech
+initial conditions tested: the deviations from GRI-Mech do not

 exceed 4 % and are below 2 % for most cases.
-DRM19
+DRM19 also performs

-drops at lower temperatures and
+DRM19 drops at lower temperatures and

 higher pressures.
 For example, at To = 1100 K, Po = 10 atm and PHI = 0.2, the

-has 37 % relative error.
+ignition delay calculated with DRM19 has 37 % relative error.
 The

 deviations increase further at even higher initial pressures, e.g., 89 % for